-The University of Bologna had already grown to 10,000 students by the time Padua (Padova) founded its university in 1222.
-Padua was long the academic heartbeat of the powerful Venetian Republic -- and far before that, an ancient Roman stronghold -- and for this reason one of the most important medieval and Renaissance cities in Italy.
-Dante and Copernicus studied here, and Petrarch and Galileo taught here.
+Like much of the region, Padua prospered in the Middle Ages, and Italy’s second oldest university was founded here in 1222.
+Its fortunes grew further when St. Antony of Padua died in the city in 1231, making it a place of pilgrimage ever since.
+Padua was long the academic heartbeat of the powerful Venetian Republic -- Dante and Copernicus studied here, and Petrarch and Galileo taught here.
 When you wander the narrow, cobbled, arcaded side streets in the timeless neighborhoods surrounding the "Bo" (named after a 15th-c. inn that once stood on the present-day site of the university), you will be transported back to those earlier times.

-Padua is a vital city, with a young university population that gets about by bicycle and keeps the city's piazzas and cafes alive.
-The historic hub of town still evokes the days when the city and its university flourished in the late Middle Ages and the Renaissance as a center of learning and art, although you'll have to visit during the scholastic year to witness it: Padua in summer is something of a ghost town.
+Today, Padua is a vital city, with a young university population that gets about by bicycle and keeps the city's piazzas and cafes alive.
+You'll have to visit during the scholastic year to witness it, however: Padua in summer is something of a ghost town.